Krinnik/Meeting-Bot/README.md

     - Multiple Meeting notes that were hand written by a human for summarizer evaluation

-## Data Analysis
+## Expected Outcome
-- GOAL: Have the bot properly transcribe meeting notes, create a summary *(high accuracy, precision and recall)*, extract action items, assign a task estimate to them, and lastly send the summary and action items out to relevant users.
+- GOAL: Have the our solution properly transcribe meeting notes, create a summary *(high accuracy, precision and recall)*, extract action items, assign a task estimate to them, and lastly send the summary and action items out to relevant users.

 ## Visualizations